 I work in higher education and am interested in language, culture, education and society.
 I head a training program for implementing English as a Medium of Instruction (EMI) at Ecole Centrale Paris, so I work a lot with academics and in education management.
 I mentor the teaching assistants at Centrale as well.
 I also teach courses at Ecole Polytechnique every autumn term on societal challenges.
 I would love to connect with colleagues from around the world.

 Phil loves teaching and learning, reflecting and growing with others.
 Exploring the learning process from many perspectives, he enjoys connecting meaningfully with a wide range of people.
-Since 2001, he has taught EFL in various contexts in Japan, from kindergarten, junior and senior high school, and university, to 'juku' (cram school), private corporations, and government ministries, as well as volunteered on Peace Boat.
-He is currently a lecturer and learning advisor at Konan Women's University, a tutor on the University of Birmingham Distance MA TEFL/TESL program, and founding member of MASH Collaboration.
+From 2001 to 2014, he taught EFL in various contexts in Japan, from kindergarten, junior and senior high school, and university, to 'juku' (cram school), private corporations, and government ministries, as well as volunteered on Peace Boat.
+He has been a tutor on the University of Birmingham Distance MA TESL and Applied Linguistics programs since 2009, and is founding member of MASH Collaboration, supporting EFL educator's professional development.

-His main pedagogical and research interests include learner and teacher autonomy and development (especially vocabulary learning strategies, self-access and negotiated learning), as well as critical and creative thinking, global issues, content-based learning and content and language integrated learning (CLIL).
-Together with Theron Muller, Steven Herder and John Adamson, Phil is coeditor of Innovating EFL Teaching in Asia (Palgrave Macmillan, 2012), and currently working with the same team on Exploring EFL Fluency in Asia.
+Phil's main pedagogical and research interests include learner and teacher autonomy and development (especially vocabulary learning strategies, self-access and negotiated learning), as well as critical and creative thinking, global issues, content-based learning and content and language integrated learning (CLIL).
+Together with Theron Muller, Steven Herder and John Adamson, Phil is coeditor of Innovating EFL Teaching in Asia (2012, Palgrave Macmillan) and Exploring EFL Fluency in Asia (2014, Palgrave Macmillan).

 Barbara Bujtas is a freelance EFL teacher and materials writer in Hungary.
 She is involved in one-to-one and teaching small groups of all ages and purposes.
 She also works with groups of very young learners and teaches secondary conversation classes.
 She has been a teacher for 15 years, holding a BA in EFL she is very passionate, rather than academic.
 Her fields of interest are dogme, young and very young learners, ICT, online professional development, using social media, community building, learner autonomy, 21th century learning and skills, project pedagogy.